 Savor: Savor is a poor terms for this section.
 Waiting for this wine to leave is more appropriate.
 It’s almost like smoking a bad flavored cigar, too much lousy tobacco flavor and artificial character that you just wish would get out of your mouth.

 Overall, run.
 Don’t walk.
 Run.
-As fast as you can away from this wine.
+As fast as you can away from Three Wishes Cabernet Sauvignon.
 No offense to Whole Foods, but this is pretty much the worst bottle that has been tried to date.
 Some of the corked bottles that reviews have been held back are more enjoyable than this.
 If you’re really desperate to get under $5, go get a bottle of Two-Buck-Chuck’s Cabernet.